carbon-language/carbon-lang/flang/documentation/Extensions.md

   allowed.
 The values are normalized.
 * An effectively empty source file (no program unit) is accepted and produces an empty relocatable output file.
+* The default `INTEGER` type is required by the standard to occupy the same amount of storage as the default `REAL` type.
+Default `REAL` is of course 32-bit IEEE-754 floating-point today.
+This legacy rule imposes an artificially small constraint in some cases where Fortran mandates that something have the default `INTEGER`
+  type: specifically, the results of references to the intrinsic functions `SIZE`, `LBOUND`, `UBOUND`, `SHAPE`, and the location reductions `FINDLOC`, `MAXLOC`, and `MINLOC`.
+We return `INTEGER(KIND=8)` by default in these cases when the `-flarge-sizes` option is enabled.

 Extensions supported when enabled by options
 --------------------------------------------